 Many travelers swear by Ambien (zolpidem), which has considerable sleep-inducing power but doesn’t leave you feeling groggy upon arrival.
 It is also considered to be less addictive than benzodiazepine drugs (such as Valium and Xanax, two other common options).
 I tested Ambien for the first time on a 10-hour flight and packed in seven hours of sleep that felt very natural, not the groggy, heavy-lidded sleep that occurs with something like Dramamine, the only other drug I’ve ever taken in flight.

-According to proponents, a well-timed dose of melatonin can put you under, and if your sleep habits are strong, you should stay under.
+According to proponents, a well-timed dose of melatonin can put you under, and if your sleep habits are strong, you should stay asleep.
 Melatonin can also help considerably in conquering jet lag.

 Note that melatonin is not presently regulated by the FDA, and its effectiveness has not been clinically proven.
 Appropriate dosage is not entirely clear, and purity can vary among products.